OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/DFT Book Contents (the ToC).md

 # DfT Book Contents

-This book has a double introduction because it is a new kind of book, a NeoBook, a concept I explain before we enter the principal topic of the book.
+This book has a double introduction because it is a new kind of book, a NeoBook, a concept I explain in the [[NeoBooks Introduction]] before we enter the principal topic of the book.

 [[DfT Cover Art]]
 [[DfT Title]]